ichiriac/jmicro/README.md

 ## About the size

-300 lines of code (without tricks)
+300 lines of code (without any coding tricks)

 5.58Kb minified